yuxiaochen11/FateScape/README.md

-# LineageCast
+# FateScape

-LineageCast leverages multimodal single-cell sequencing to infer cell division trees using a maximum likelihood framework.
-By combining CRISPR/Cas9-based lineage tracing technology with single-cell transcriptome sequencing data, LineageCast can reconstruct cell division history and infer the plasticity and inheritance of cell states.
+FateScape leverages multimodal single-cell sequencing to infer cell division trees using a maximum likelihood framework.
+By combining CRISPR/Cas9-based lineage tracing technology with single-cell transcriptome sequencing data, FateScape can reconstruct cell division history and infer the plasticity and inheritance of cell states.

 ## Introduction